documentcloud/documentcloud/app/views/help/notes.markdown

 Currently you can't resize a note, you have to copy the contents, delete the existing note and redraw it.

+You can view and the notes that you add to a document become viewable

 # Adding Sections &amp; Navigation